 - if the abstract is accepted, it will be published in the electronic version of the Abstract Supplement of the European Journal of Public Health.

 - if the abstract is accepted, you will attend the 16th World Congress on Public Health.
-To confirm your attendance, you have to register for the conference by 1 July 2020.
+To confirm your attendance, you have to register for the conference by 1 June 2020.
 If you have not registered by that date your abstract will be removed from the conference programme and Abstract Supplement.
-Please note, when choosing a bank transfer for the conference fee we have to receive your payment by 1 August.

 - Your abstract will not be edited.
 You are responsible for any spelling, grammatical and typographical errors.